 The first stage would be collection – here we are interested on finding our clips, or the parts of clips we want to use, and collecting them together so that they can be sent into the “edit”.
 This may be done directly in the editor, but in larger enterprises can also be done through other user interfaces.
 Applications such as our MediaPortal allow users to very quickly and intuitively search for and view clips, marking the sections of those clips they want to use and adding them to a “shopping basket” like bucket to become a collection.
 These collections can then be shared with other users, or sent to an editor.

-With the EditMate panel integration in Adobe Premiere Pro, the editor has instant access to any part or collection of clips necessary to tell the story.
+Thus with the MediaPortal-panel in Adobe Premiere Pro, the editor has instant access to any part or collection of clips necessary to tell the story.
 The editing process is rarely a “one-person“ job.
 Several editors can be involved in the same project and producers, and sometimes customers need to get daily updates on the process.
-The PAM system speeds up these processes by keeping track of media projects, sequences, versions and associated metadata.
+The Production Asset Management (PAM) system speeds up these processes by keeping track of media projects, sequences, versions and associated metadata.

 As a part of the collaboration process in a video post production software, proxy versions (a lower bit-rate, more portable version) of the source media, as well as sequences are made available for review and approval.
 The PAM system will also track and manage the parent/child relations ship between source and proxy media to make editing and search in the cloud possible with VidiEditor and MediaPortal.